SenCodeMaker/whatsapp-database-merger/README.md

 # whatsapp-database-merger

-SQL scripts to merge two or more whatsapp (decrypted) database with ease and performance.
+SQL scripts to merge two (or more) whatsapp (decrypted) database with ease and performance.
+It basically take the data in the newest and put it on top of the pile in the older.

 The resulting database will also be in decrypted.
 To use it, it must either be moved to `/data/data/com.XXwhatsapp/databases` on a rooted phone, or otherwise encrypted again and restored as usual in /com.XXwhatsapp/databases.